 Schools have to spend the sport funding on improving their provision of PE and sport but they will have the freedom to choose how they do this.
 Possible uses are:-

-Our Sports Funding 2020/21 is used to employ MRFA coaches as our Sports teachers.
-These coaches work with the teachers to support the children during PE in the afternoons and ensure that the quality of provision allows pupils to develop and excel.
-Through using MRFA coaches, our provision is sustainable as each teacher is currently being upskilled by working alongside this team.
-This totals £4,920 (as at February 2021) from our Sports Premium Budget.
+Our Sports Funding 2022/23 is used to employ expert PE coaches as our Sports provider.
+These entails an in-house sport coach/LSA and a separate sport coach company.
+Both these coaches work with the teachers to support the children during PE in the afternoons and in lunchtime and after school clubs to ensure that the quality of provision allows pupils to develop and excel.
+Through using SCS coaches, our provision is sustainable as each teacher is currently being upskilled by working alongside this team while the in house PE coach allows a flexibility to adapt to our schools changing needs.
+This totals £16,417 from our Sports Premium Budget.